gultekingokhan/svm/README.md

 - They don’t perform so well in very large data sets, because the training time happens to be cubic in the size of the data set.
 - They also don’t work well with lots of noise.
 So when the class are very overlapping you have to count independent evidence.
 (In this case Naive Bayes would work better)

-## Conclusion:
+## Tips
-If you have a big data set, if you have lots of feature SVM might be very slow.
+⭐️ If you have a big data set, if you have lots of feature SVM might be very slow.